bankh/automate/README.md

 Accompanying dataset and code to the publication: [AutoMate: A Dataset and Learning Approach for Automatic Mating of CAD Assemblies](https://dl.acm.org/doi/10.1145/3478513.3480562) or arXiv prePrint: [2302.05533](https://arxiv.org/abs/2105.12238).

 __Notes/ Changes from the Original Repository:__
-- Great work on BRep structure in terms of the data and proposed model.
+- Great work as part of the _Enabling AI in Computer-Aided Design Through Representations_.
-- The author already changed the dependency of Parasolid as optional and one can use an open-source BRep framework (e.g., [OpenCascade](https://github.com/Open-Cascade-SAS/OCCT)).
+- The author already changed the dependency of Parasolid as optional, and one can use an open-source BRep framework (e.g., [OpenCascade](https://github.com/Open-Cascade-SAS/OCCT)).
-- The instructions on data (added [here](#data-preparation)) is not directly on the repository and training (added [here](#training-of-the-model)) is missing.
+- The instructions on data (added [here](#details-of-the-dataset)) are not directly on the repository, and training (added [here](#training-of-the-model-wip))) is missing.
-- Some of the dependencies might be problematic in some systems (e.g., AMD-based GPUs) and it might be great to add some notes on the original system's features beyond the provided `.yml` files.
+- Some of the dependencies might be problematic in some systems (e.g., AMD-based GPUs), and it might be great to add some notes on the original system's features beyond the provided `.yml` files.
 Details of the hardware system and the installation of the dependencies are added [here](#requirements)---please expand `Added Installation on AMD-based System` for more details.

 [ ] Multi-GPU training